 - 3.C.14.
 Gutters and Downspouts.
 (Ref.
 Residential Design & Modifications Guidelines Page 13).
 Gutters and downspout colors must blend with adjacent surfaces.
 Exposed gutters used as an architectural feature are to match the color of the surface to which they are attached.
 Drainage must not adversely affect adjacent property.
 Changes or additions must be approved by the PIC. - 3.C.15.
 Handrails.
 Handrails on walkways and porch stairs require PIC approval prior to installation and must comply with City of DuPont Building Code requirements.
 Handrail height must be 34-38 inches high from the finished grade of the walkway to the top of the rail.
 Handrails on stairs require a handrail between 34 to 38 inches above the stair, due to the slope of the stair.
 Handrails are limited to only one side of the walkway or stairs.
 Handrails shall be visually unobtrusive and must match the banister of the porch or trim of the home. - 3.C.16.
 Mechanical Equipment and Utility Meters.
 (Ref.
 Residential Design Guidelines Page 14).
 All privately owned mechanical equipment shall be inconspicuously located.
 PIC approval is required prior to installation or modification.
 Installation or change of mechanical equipment may require City of DuPont approval and permits; contact the City for permit requirements. - 3.C.17.
 Pools/ Hot Tubs/Spas.
 (Ref.
 Residential Design & Modifications Guidelines Page 16).
 All pools and hot tubs/spas shall be in the interior side yard or rear yard of the property and shall comply with the City of DuPont setback restrictions and permitting requirements.
 All pools and hot tub/spas shall be located in a fenced yard.
 No above ground pools are allowed.
 Pools and hot tubs/spas shall be designed to minimize sight and sound impact upon adjoining properties.
 Pool and hot tub/spas mechanical equipment (heaters, pumps, etc.) must be screened from view and insulated for sound.
 Pool and mechanical equipment must comply with applicable City of DuPont codes and permit requirements; contact the City for permit requirements.
-If the hot tub/spa is in an enclosed structure that can be seen from a Street, the enclosure will require PIC approval. - 3.C.18.
+Pi - 3.C.18.
 Recreation and Play Equipment.
 (Ref.
 Residential Design & Modifications Guidelines Page 16).
 Play equipment such as, but not limited to, swing sets, jungle gyms, trampolines, Big Toys, and sport courts are only permitted inside fenced yards.
-Placement of Play equipment shall be compatible with lot size and minimize impact on adjoining neighbors.
+Placement of play equipment shall be compatible with lot size and minimize impact on adjoining neighbors.
 Placement or installation shall be a minimum of 5-feet away from fence, trees, and other structures, as well as following the manufacturer's recommended installation and safety guidelines.
 PIC approval is required prior to installation of play equipment. - 3.C.19.
 Sheds.
 (Ref.
 Policy Resolution #55, June 2003).
 All sheds require PIC approval.
 All sheds shall be located in the interior side yard or rear yard of the property and shall comply with the City of DuPont single-family setback restrictions as outlined in Title 25.20.040 of the City

-Municipal Code, and could be further regulated by the State Building Code.
-All sheds must be in the Materials and colors shall be compatible with the existing house colors.
+Municipal Code and could be further regulated by the State Building Code.
+Shed materials and colors shall be compatible with the existing house colors.
 The following criteria applies: